lufebadeca/snakeWeb/README.md

 <img src="https://github.com/user-attachments/assets/8caa5982-f0f3-4d50-be98-099515cdba45" alt="drawing" style="width:200px;"/>

 ## Instructions
 Play with arrow keys.
 Capture as many food items as you can to earn points until you touch the snake's body.
-Try and beat your highest score!
+Try and beat your highest score.
+But whatch out for the poisoned food items, the may harm your score!

 ## Characteristics